23 Best Places to Visit in Central Mexico in Fall and Winter

 Queretaro City is a gem in the heart of Mexico.
 It beckons solo travelers with its enchanting blend of history and culture.

-Stroll through its UNESCO-listed historic center, where colonial architecture provides a stunning backdrop to every step.
-As you wander, you’ll find yourself amidst charming plazas, like the lively Plaza de Armas, and striking churches, such as the ornate Santa Rosa de Viterbo, and gorgeous historic buildings.
+As you wander, you’ll uncover yourself amidst charming plazas, like the lively Plaza de Armas, and striking churches, such as the ornate Santa Rosa de Viterbo, and gorgeous historic buildings.

 Visit in the spring like I did, and the streets will be lined with stunning purple jacaranda flowers, making the whole place even more beautiful.

 Another must-see sight is Queretaro’s iconic aqueduct.
-According to my pal Alex, who spent several years living in Queretaro, the best way to see the aqueduct is to walk up to the Mirador de los Arcos– a plaza offering a scenic overlook of the city.
+According to my pal Alex, who spent several years living in Queretaro, the best way to see the aqueduct is to walk up to the Mirador de los Arcos—a plaza offering a scenic overlook of the city.

 For a taste of local life, venture into one of the markets to pick up some fresh food staples.
 In the evening, check out Queretaro’s diverse array of restaurants and bars.